xu-yuan1/openvino-docs/pages/documentation/converting-models-with-model-optimizer/faq-model-optimizer.rst

 81. What does the message "You should specify input for mean/scale values" mean?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 When the model has multiple inputs and you want to provide mean/scale values, you need to pass those values for each input.
 More specifically, the number of passed values should be the same as the number of inputs of the model.
-For more information, refer to the :ref:`Converting a Model to Intermediate Representation <doxid-openvino_docs__m_o__d_g_prepare_model_convert_model__converting__model>` guide.
+For more information, refer to the :ref:`Converting a Model to Intermediate Representation <conv_prep__set_input_shapes>` guide.

 .. _question-82:

 82. What does the message "Input with name ... not found!" mean?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 When you passed the mean/scale values and specify names of input layers of the model, you might have used the name that does not correspond to any input layer.
 Make sure that you list only names of the input layers of your model when passing values with the ``--input`` option.
-For more information, refer to the :ref:`Converting a Model to Intermediate Representation <doxid-openvino_docs__m_o__d_g_prepare_model_convert_model__converting__model>` guide.
+For more information, refer to the :ref:`Converting a Model to Intermediate Representation <conv_prep__set_input_shapes>` guide.

 .. _question-83: